huynguy-db/arcion-docs/content/docs/target-setup/redis-streams.md

   ```

 ### Failures and rollbacks
-Redis stream is like an append log that where each Stream entry has an ID for each message and allows deleting messages with a given Stream entry ID.
+Redis stream acts like an append log that where each Stream entry has an ID for each message and allows deleting messages with a given Stream entry ID.
 However, Redis does not support rollback functionality with transactions.
 So, if some rows in a batch fail, the entire transaction is not rolled back.
-Due to this behavior we proceed in the following manner:
+Due to this behavior, Replicant follows this strategy:

-- For snapshot, we identify the failed rows in a given batch and retry those.
+- For snapshot, Replicant identifies the failed rows in a given batch and retries those failed rows.
-- For realtime, since we need to maintain the order, we try to undo the committed rows in a given batch and retry the entire batch.
+- For realtime, since Replicant must maintain the order, Replicant tries to undo the committed rows in a given batch and retries the entire batch.

 ### Replicant's behavior after reaching `max-retries `
 After reaching the maximum number of re-attempts specified in [`max-retries`](#i-set-up-connection-configuration), Replicant's behavior depends on the replication mode and [the type of transactional consistency](#transactional-consistency-in-realtime-mode).